TIEverton/letmeask/README.md

 - [X] Added warning messages when executing a function ✔️
 - [X] Added modal to confirm question deletion ✔️
 - [X] Added modal to confirm room closure ✔️
-- [ ] Added theme change, for those who like the dark
-- [ ] Added the possibility to put the live link of the class when creating the room
 - [X] Deployed the application on vercel ✔️

 ## 🚀 Getting started